CDixon0416/Notes/Notes/Security+-2023/Security+.md

       - Supply Chain Attacks
       - Cloud-based vs On-Prem Attacks
       - Cryptographic Attacks
-          - How do you guarentee that data you've sent is secure?
+          - How do you guarantee that data you've sent is secure?
              - Without the key the attackers look for exploits/vulnerability/bad configuration in cryptography itself
           - Hash Collision
              - When two types of plaintexts generate the same hash values